Error estimates for completely discrete FEM in energy-type and weaker norms: General variational equations

+This property is lost in the nonconsistent situation, since additional terms appear on the right-hand side, which are generally nontrivial.

 An extension of the standard convergence analysis for the consistent conforming case is given by the following generalization of Strang's second lemma.
-Extensions of this kind can be found in the literature (\eg\ \cite{DiPietro:12}, \cite{Cangiani:17}) but in fact all of these results (including our subsequent Theorem~\ref{th:Strang2}) are not very deep and rather technical in nature, but allow the analysis of more general finite element (and related) methods. \begin{theorem} Assume that the solution $u$ of \eqref{EQ:VariationalFormulationGeneral} belongs to some subspace $W\subset U$, the norm $\|\cdot\|_{U_h}$ extends to a norm on $W+U_h$ (keeping the notation $\|\cdot\|_{U_h}$), and the condition
+Extensions of this kind can be found in the literature (\eg\ \cite{DiPietro:12}, \cite{Cangiani:17}) but in fact all of these results (including our subsequent Theorem~\ref{th:Strang2}) are not very deep and rather technical in nature, but allow the analysis of more general finite element (and related) methods. \begin{theorem} Let $u\in W\subset U$ be the solution of the problem \eqref{EQ:VariationalFormulationGeneral}.
+Assume that the norm $\|\cdot\|_{U_h}$ can be extended to a norm on $W+U_h$ (keeping the notation $\|\cdot\|_{U_h}$), and the condition

 is satisfied.